titastransport/GustiLogistics/README.md

 * Lists all vital stats, such as reorder dates and quantities.
 * Displays Top B2B customers and total B2C(retail) sales in a table and pie chart.
 * Ranks customers in the last 12 months in 6-month halves, as requested by the client.
-* Enables shipping status and reorder by date of product to be toggled with top button.
+* Enables shipping status and reorder by date of product to be toggled with button.

 ![alt text](/sample_images/ProductAnalysisPage.png "Product Analysis")